souzatharsis/open-quant-live-book/CONTRIBUTING.md

 This work is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Hence, contributions that you make are licensed under the same terms.

+## Which languanges should you use?

+You can code in any language.
+However, you need to submit your Chapter in markdown or Rmarkdown.

+## Minimum Criteria

+Your chapter and results should be reproducible and you should comply with the License of the project.

 ## Project Structure

 ```